Across almost every industry, more and more organizations are turning to digital signage as part of their communications channels.

 Measuring the impact of content helps you understand what is working and, just as importantly, what isn’t.
 It should be a fundamental part of any digital signage content strategy.

-What’s more, establishing success metrics from the outset – when the content strategy gets developed – gives you a better chance of achieving what you set out to.
+What’s more, when you establish guiding metrics from the outset you have a better chance of achieving success.

-Keeping an eye on the prize stops you from getting side-tracked.
+When you keep an eye on the prize, things stop getting side-tracked.